BestTimesToVisit.com Logo

 safety

-Stay informed about the current security situation through reliable news sources and local contacts.
-Avoid large gatherings and demonstrations, and always be aware of your surroundings, especially in crowded public places like bazaars.
-It's wise to have a local contact who can advise on safe routes and areas.
+Stay informed about the current security situation by checking reputable news sources and consulting your embassy's travel advisories regularly.
+Avoid large public gatherings and demonstrations, and be aware of your surroundings, especially in crowded areas like bazaars.
+It's wise to have a local contact number readily available.

 food

-Don't miss trying 'Kabuli Pulao,' the national dish, a delicious rice pilaf often made with lamb or chicken and topped with carrots and raisins.
-For a quick and tasty snack, look for 'bolani,' a savory stuffed flatbread.
-Stick to bottled water and ensure any food you eat is cooked thoroughly.
+Don't miss trying 'Kabuli Pulao', Afghanistan's national dish – it's a delicious rice pilaf often made with lamb, carrots, and raisins.
+For a quick and tasty snack, look for 'bolani', a savory stuffed flatbread, often filled with potatoes or leeks.
+Stick to bottled water and ensure food is cooked thoroughly.

 packing